 While this is great news for anyone planning a BBQ, it can throw a serious spanner in the works for anyone trying to keep on top of their running.
-Just because we are in the middle of a heat wave though doesn't mean that you have to be relegated to running on a treadmill in the gym.
+But high temperatures, a beating sun and high humidity doesn't mean that you have to be relegated to running on a treadmill in the gym.
 Instead just stick to these five golden rules of training in the sun and you'll be golden.

 Wear light, loose fitting clothes and always wear a proper hat.
 Bandannas may be great from keeping sweat out of your eyes but they won't keep the sun off your noggin.
 Another great advantage of wearing a cap is that if it's really hot you can stick a couple of ice cubes under there before you set off and it will keep your head cool for most of your run as the ice melts.
 Alternatively dip your cap when ever you run past a (clean) stream.